cclp94/ecaconcordia.ca/iron-ring.md

 #### Registration ends: October 7th

+**Please note that October 7th is the FINAL date to register, late registrations will NOT be permitted**

-Once you are registered and we have checked that you meet all the eligibility requirements, we will send you a confirmation email, your can expect this during the first week of November.
+Once you are registered and we have checked that you meet all the eligibility requirements, we will send you a confirmation email.
+You can expect to receive this email during the last week of October or the first week of November.

 *Note:* __If you are currently taking Capstone or if you have remaining classes__ to complete in Winter 2016, you will not be eligible to attend the November 2015 ceremony.